Eddieeey-art/Data-Analytics-Program-Exercise/README.md

 # Data Analytics Portfolio
-This portfolio was created mainly for the Data Analytics Program exercise and learning purposes.
+This portfolio was created mainly for the Data Analytics Program exercises and learning purposes.